Quickly explore your disability benefits options.

 How it works

-Using the Disability Benefits Eligibility Checker is straightforward.
+Using the Disability Trust AI is straightforward.
 We've designed everything to be simple, anonymous, and focused on helping you prepare for real conversations with the people and agencies that make decisions about your case.
 Here's how to get the most out of this resource:

 - Start with the quick eligibility snapshot.
 This short questionnaire asks you to select answers about your work history, the duration of your health conditions, your application status, and whether you currently have representation.
 These are the same types of questions that Social Security, the VA, and state agencies consider when reviewing disability claims.
 Your answers stay on your device and are never sent to a server or stored in a database.